-- 2.1 amended in accordance with para [25] [2014] FWCFB 9412 - 2.1 The National Employment Standards (NES) and entitlements in this award contain the minimum conditions of employment for employees covered by this award. - Where this award refers to a condition of employment provided for in the NES, the NES definition applies.

-2.3 The employer must ensure that copies of this award and the NES are available to all employees to whom they apply, either on a notice board which is conveniently located at or near the workplace or through accessible electronic means.
+- 2.1 The National Employment Standards (NES) and this award contain the minimum conditions of employment for employees covered by this award. - 2.2 Where this award refers to a condition of employment provided for in the NES, the NES definition applies. - 2.3 The employer must ensure that copies of this award and the NES are available to all employees to whom they apply, either on a notice board which is conveniently located at or near the workplace or through accessible electronic means.